Near-Utilitarian Alternatives

 24. One important proviso: non-consequentialists may be more drawn to person-affecting views of population ethics, which could result in their giving much less weight to the interests of future generations. ↩︎

 25. We borrow this metaphor from Derek Parfit (2011).
 On What Matters.
 Oxford University Press.
-Parfit used the mountain-climbing metaphor in support of the more ambitious claim that different moral traditions (consequentialist, Kantian, and contractualist) may end up converging on the same moral theory.
+Parfit used the mountain-climbing metaphor to support the more ambitious claim that different moral traditions (consequentialist, Kantian, and contractualist) may end up converging on the same moral theory.
 We make no such claim. ↩︎